Sage/carbon/guides/02_building_basic_component.md

 There are two more requirements needed from the button component.
 First we want to be able to add a disabled state via props.
 The second is that we want the parent component to be able to pass custom classes to the component.

 ### Disabled state
-As always the first thing to do when adding new props to a component is update the prop types.
+As always the first thing to do when adding new props to a component is update the propTypes.
 So lets add the disabled and className props to the propTypes.

 ```javascript
 // src/components/button/index.js